gvanboven/SemanticRoleLabelling/README.md

 * We extract the rows of the train and test datasets into lists of lines, and prune them to account for the imbalances in the dataset (the percentage of non-predicate labels is far greater than that of predicate ones) by extracting those data points that are unlikely to be predicates, namely punctuation tokens (such as "&") and numerals (e.g. "99").

+#### Rule-based approach
-* For the rule based method we must define the rules manually.
+For the rule based method we must define the rules manually.
 In order to do this, we print out the distribution of the labels for each feature category for the tokens that are predicates, to get an insight into the labels that are the most common for predicates.
 This will help us decide the rules for determining whether a token is a predicate or not.
 We notice there is a greater imbalance in the distribution of labels for the PoS and the dependency categories compared to the other feature categories: for instance, these is a very high number of predicates with the PoS `VERB` and `AUX`, while the number of predicates with other PoS labels is much lower.
 For this reason, we decide to use the majority labels for those features, since it makes the distinguishing of predicates easier. **In particular, we extract the tokens to be predicates that satisfy at least one of the following conditions: They have a PoS label `VERB`/`AUX` or/and the dependency label `ROOT`.**

 A table with the most frequent labels (presented in a descending order) for the features PoS, Dependenpency label (Dep) and PoS tag (PoS_tags) of datapoints that represent predicates in the dataset, can be found below.